aws/aws-sdk-php/docs/service-s3.rst

 ``getObjectUrl`` method of the Amazon S3 client.
 This same method can also be used to get an unsigned URL of a public S3 object.

-.. example:: S3/Integration/S3_20060301_Test.php testGetObjectUrl
+..
+S3/Integration/S3_20060301_Test.php testGetObjectUrl

 You can also create pre-signed URLs for any Amazon S3 operation using the ``getCommand`` method for creating a Guzzle command object and then calling the ``createPresignedUrl()`` method on the command.

-.. example:: S3/Integration/S3_20060301_Test.php testCreatePresignedUrlFromCommand
+..
+S3/Integration/S3_20060301_Test.php testCreatePresignedUrlFromCommand

 If you need more flexibility in creating your pre-signed URL, then you can create a pre-signed URL for a completely custom ``Guzzle\Http\Message\RequestInterface`` object.
 You can use the ``get()``, ``post()``, ``head()``, ``put()``, and ``delete()`` methods of a client object to easily create a Guzzle request object.

-.. example:: S3/Integration/S3_20060301_Test.php testCreatePresignedUrl
+..
+S3/Integration/S3_20060301_Test.php testCreatePresignedUrl

 Amazon S3 stream wrapper
 ------------------------